 Hello NASFAA Community,

 Thank you for reading my introduction article!
-Please stay tuned to Today's News as I'll be providing periodic updates and writing articles throughout the summer, and make sure to follow NASFAA's Instagram account where I'll be sharing my experiences and pictures with you all!
-Feel free to contact me with any questions or comments at firstname.lastname@example.org.
+I hope you are all safe and well, and I look forward to virtually connecting with you this summer.
+Please stay tuned to Today's News, as I'll be providing periodic updates and writing articles throughout the summer.
+Feel free to contact me with any questions or comments at email@example.com.